 I know families will fall in love with this book because not only is the overall message amazing, but because it’s also a rare find to locate a picture book about a little brown boy who helps Santa save Christmas.

-I really believe my newest diverse children’s picture book, In The Nick of Time, this truly might be the first-ever published book where a brown boy helps Santa save Christmas.
+I really believe my newest diverse children’s picture book, In The Nick of Time, truly might be the first-ever published book where a brown boy helps Santa save Christmas.
 I have looked and looked and looked and cannot find another.
 It’s kind of sad, but hopeful because this may be the first of many.
 I need to get that message out somehow without outright declaring I’m the only one- at any rate- it’s very sad I can’t locate another in 2019.

 Black people love Santa and Christmas too.